FabienLauf/expedia-backendtest/readme.md

 ```
 	mvn tomcat7:run
 ```
-Then, You can then access the application here: http://localhost:1337/weather/
+Then, You can then access the application here: <a href="http://localhost:1337/weather/" target="_blank">http://localhost:1337/weather/</a>

 ## Compiling the application
 ```